FOREX-Dollar edges up as market looks to U.S. debt ceiling talks, inflation data

 "Overall, the data highlights that it is not yet a done deal that the Fed will not raise rates further although we agree with market pricing that there is a higher hurdle now especially with the upcoming US debt ceiling stand-off," currency analysts at MUFG said in a note.

-The Federal Reserve's quarterly survey of bank loan officers on Monday showed that while credit conditions for U.S. business and households continued to tighten at the start of the year, it was most likely due to rate hikes.
+The Federal Reserve's quarterly survey of bank loan officers on Monday showed that credit conditions for U.S. businesses and households continued to tighten at the start of the year.

 The closely watched survey was among the first measures of sentiment in the banking sector since the recent run of bank failures, sparked by Silicon Valley Bank's collapse in March.

-Against a basket of currencies, the U.S. dollar index =USD edged up 0.1% to 101.56, but remained near recent lows as trader eye a peak in U.S. interest rates. =FEDWATCH
+Against a basket of currencies, the U.S. dollar index =USD edged up 0.1% to 101.5, but remained near recent lows as traders eye a peak in U.S. interest rates. =FEDWATCH

 The Bank of England looks set to raise interest rates to 4.5%, as it tries to fight the highest inflation rate in Western Europe.